electron/rfcs/text/0013-save-restore-window-state.md

   * `"centerOnPrimaryDisplay"` - Centers the window on the primary display.

 We would need an algorithm that calculates bounds based on these parameters.
-During window restore we would have to respect `openBehaviour` before restoring our state.

-Default `fallbackBehaviour` would be `snapToNearestDisplayEdge` if out of bounds.
-This parameter would provide a declarative way to define how the window should behave if it was restored out of bounds.

-Both of these were part of the initial GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6).
+Many things would be needed to be taken into consideration to accomplish this.

-The algorithm to restore window state is detailed in this [section](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6#algorithm-for-savingrestoring-the-window-state).
+The algorithm to restore window state with the newly introduced options `fallbackBehaviour` and `openBehaviour` is detailed [here](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6#algorithm-for-savingrestoring-the-window-state).
 One particularly cool feature would be to provide an option to restore the window on closest available display/space dynamically.

-The `bounds` property could possibly be switched from boolean to an object that allows more configurability and control over reopening windows on different monitors with different dpi scaling and resolution.
+The `bounds` property that is suggested above could possibly accept an object or boolean (as suggest as of now).
+The object would allow more configurability and control over reopening windows on different monitors with different dpi scaling and resolution.

-We could add `allowOverflow` property inside the object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
-In our current implementation we can have something like [this](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=402).
+We could add `allowOverflow` property inside the `bounds` object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
+In our current implementation we won't be considering this and can have something like [this](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=402) for the time being.

-Again, everything is covered in this GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6).

 APIs to allow changes in `windowStateRestoreOptions` during runtime for apps that want to let users decide save/restore behaviour.

+APIs to allow changes to the saved window state on disk such as `BrowserWindow.getWindowState([stateId])` and `BrowserWindow.setWindowState([stateObj])` might be useful for cloud synchronization of window states as suggested by this comment https://github.com/electron/rfcs/pull/16#issuecomment-2983249038

 Overall, the `windowStateRestoreOptions` is very configurable so I think it's future-proof.
 More configurations can be added based on community requests.